About

 Lion dance

-The lively, strong, agile and amiable actions of the Holy Dharma Lion Dance of Tasmanian Chinese Buddhist Academy of Australia attracts and fascinates those who witness it.
-The Holy Dharma Lion Dance has been performed more than 500 times in multiple large and small cities of Australia, such as Sydney, Melbourne, Perth and Hobart, along with various overseas countries, receiving widespread welcome from those enthusiastic in Chinese culture and Chinese Buddhist culture.
+The lively, powerful, agile and amiable actions of the Holy Dharma Lion Dance attracts and fascinates those who witness it, the joyous movements and acrobatic manoeuvres exude the positive energy of the universe.
+Since its very first performance in 2004, the Holy Dharma Lion Dance of Tasmanian Chinese Buddhist Academy of Australia has been widely accepted and welcomed; having performed more than 500 times in multiple large and small cities of Australia, such as Sydney, Melbourne, Perth and Hobart, along with various locations overseas.
+The Holy Dharma Lion Dance is a vehicle by which the Academy shares the values of both Buddhist and Chinese culture.

 Dragon dance